rst77/fabric-docs/docs/source/whatis.md

 rule them all".
 Hyperledger Fabric can be configured in multiple ways to satisfy the diverse solution requirements for multiple industry use cases.

-## Permissioned vs Permissionless Blockchains
+## Blockchains com Permissão ou Sem Permissão

 In a permissionless blockchain, virtually anyone can participate, and every participant is anonymous.
 In such a context, there can be no trust other than